Call Now - Open 24/7

 Separated Bike Lanes

-Driving side-by-side with larger vehicles always poses a significant threat, no matter how attentive and law-abiding a driver or a cyclist is.
-Separated bike lanes can decrease accident rates, saving and protecting hundreds of lives nationwide.
+Driving side-by-side with larger vehicles always poses a significant threat; no matter how law-abiding a driver or a cyclist is, driver inattention can lead to fatal crashes.
+Separated or protected bike lanes can decrease accident rates, saving and protecting hundreds of lives nationwide.

 Intersection Protection

-With more than 30% of bicyclist deaths taking place at intersections, making those parts of the street safer for this user category would be a wise decision.
-Implementation of bicycle boxes, signal faces, and protected intersections is a few upgrades that the authorities could take to protect the cycling community.
+With more than 30% of bicyclist deaths taking place at intersections, safety improvements in those parts of the street would be a wise decision.
+Implementation of bicycle boxes, signal faces, and protected bike lanes and intersections is a few upgrades that the authorities could take to protect the cycling community.

 Speed Management

-Cars driving at 40 mph increase the chances of a bicyclist being fatally injured by 11 times.
+A motor vehicle driving at 40 mph increases the chances of a bicyclist being fatally injured by 11 times.
 Once the speed goes up to 50 mph, the likelihood spikes to 16 times.
-That is why lowering speed limits is critical to reducing the death rate among cyclists.
+That is why lowering speed limits is critical to reducing cyclist deaths.

 Conclusion

-Although in 2023, the cyclist fatality rate grew by 4%, the 2024 forecast reflects a positive decrease of almost 5% in the bicycle riders’ death rate, alongside other shifts and changes.
+Although in 2023, cycling fatalities grew by 4%, the 2024 forecast reflects a positive decrease of almost 5% in the bicycle riders’ death rate, alongside other shifts and changes.
 Surely, it does not mean that cyclists don’t have to be careful about where and when they ride.

-Yet, as the biking communities expand across the country, it becomes easier to raise awareness about the most pressing matters and inspire local communities to take necessary measures to promote bicyclist safety in the USA.
-A well-thought-out combination of infrastructure changes, public education, traffic laws, and other meaningful initiatives can help the country ensure that a 2024 downward trend in cyclist fatality rates becomes a norm, not an exception!
+Yet, as the biking communities have expanded in recent years across the country, it becomes easier to raise awareness about the most pressing matters and inspire local communities to take necessary measures to promote bicyclist safety.
+A well-thought-out combination of infrastructure changes, public education, traffic laws, and other meaningful initiatives can help reduce bike and motor vehicle traffic crashes and ensure that a 2024-2025 downward trend in cyclist rates of fatal injuries becomes a norm, not an exception!

-We completed our 2024 predictive analysis for bicyclist death rate based on a variety of underlying factors and conditions using the linear regression trend comparison approach.
+We completed our 2024 predictive analysis for bicyclist death rates based on a variety of underlying factors and conditions using the linear regression trend comparison approach.
 Our experts explored historical data from official traffic safety reports and came up with an approximate forecast.
-The statistical assumption presented by the Bicyclist Accident Lawyers Group relies on consistent patterns and does not take into account possible changes that occurred during the underreported period.
+The statistical assumptions presented by the Bicycle Accident Lawyers Group rely on consistent patterns and do not take into account possible changes that occurred during the underreported period.

 There’s room for statistical inconsistency due to information acquired from various publicly available resources.